EricaJCasePhD/capstone/capstone-product-plan-template.md

-# #Kindred

-Copy and paste this document into a gist and then edit it to create your product plan document.
-This document is an example with the minimum content required for your product plan deliverable.
-You are free to add further content to help you arrive at your capstone.

-# Product Plan - Erica Case
+# #Kindred - a web app by Erica Case

 ## Learning Goals
 - Develop a working knowledge of python.